philote/cthulhudark/README.md

 ## To Be Done

-- Designs and CSS improvements
+- Automatically roll insight and apply any updates when a roll calls for it

 ## How to Install